Training to Transform the Future of Coffee in Guatemala

 Even with two small children to look after, Blanca Rosa Álvarez has always found the time to care for her neighbors, too.
 So when leaf rust – a fungus with the potential to devastate entire coffee plantations – infested everyone’s coffee farms, she was worried that they were going to lose everything.

-The first year of the leaf rust epidemic, production was close to zero in the community.
+During the first year of the leaf rust epidemic, production was close to zero in the community.
 She asked the government for help, but there was no response.
 So when an agronomist from TechnoServe paid her a visit and asked her to join a team of community trainers, she enthusiastically agreed.

 TechnoServe was hiring community trainers as part of its efforts to increase coffee production for Guatemalan smallholder farmers.
 The initiative launched in 2012, reaching more than 15,129 farmers – more than 12 percent of the country’s total coffee producers – by its close in 2017.